Shabbat Friday Night Services

 Our building’s office hours are Monday through Thursday 8:30am – 4:30pm and Friday 8:30am – 4:00pm.
 For more information about any events please call the CMI office at 203-288-3877.

-Join us for Torah study at 9 AM Shabbat morning-— no experience is necessary.
+Join us in person or on Zoom for Torah study at 9 AM Shabbat morning-— no experience is necessary.
 Please note Torah study is not live-streamed. .

 Rosh Chodesh is the monthly holiday that celebrates the arrival of the new moon, marking the start of a new month in the Jewish calendar.
 Traditionally, it has become a special holiday for women.